-This module describes the various types of rules and decoders used by Wazuh.
-You will learn to create custom rules for your own applications.
-Upon completing this module you will achieve the following objectives:
+This module describes the different types of rules and decoders that Wazuh uses.
+You will learn to create rules for your own applications.
+Upon completing this module you will meet these objectives:

-- Understand rules, decoders, and pre-decoders. - Familiarize yourself with different options. - Create new rules and decoders for your own applications. - Learn best practices for adapting the ruleset to your environment.
+- Understand rules, decoders, and pre-decoders - Get familiar with the different options - Create new rules and decoders for your own applications - Learn the best practices for adapting the ruleset to your environment

-This module covers these topics:
+This module includes these topics:

 - Definition of rules and decoders

 - Atomic rules for single events

 - Composite rules for multiple events

 - Alert levels

 - Pre-decoders vs decoders

-- Regular expressions in Wazuh
+- Regular Expressions in Wazuh

 - Testing your custom decoders and rules

-- Wazuh dynamic decoding of incoming JSON log records
+- Wazuh Dynamic decoding of incoming JSON log records